LiBingyu01/MTRefSeg/VLMs/README.md

 ## 6. Final Notes

-- these `LVM` repositories are conventional vision-language segmentation models, not multimodal LLMs
+- these `VLMs` repositories are conventional vision-language segmentation models, not multimodal LLMs
 - they have all been adapted to bi-temporal `A/B` image input
 - `FIANet`, `LAVT`, `RMSIN`, `LGCE`, and `RefSegformer` are essentially in the `Swin + BERT` family
 - `CRIS` is based on `CLIP RN50/RN101`